 As far as a secured card, even if your credit limit is greater than the amount of your deposit, a secured card is not considered to be unsecured.
 If your credit is good enough to qualify for a limit greater than your deposit, however, you will have greater purchasing power in your wallet.

-In conclusion, choosing a credit card is an important decision so compare offers, review the terms and conditions and find one that best suits your needs.
+In conclusion, choosing a credit card is an important decision so compare offers, review the terms and conditions and find a credit card that best suits your needs.

 Advertiser Disclosure: Many of the offers that appear on this site are from companies from which Credit Sesame receives compensation.
 This compensation may impact how and where products appear (including, for example, the order in which they appear).
 Credit Sesame provides a variety of offers, but these offers do not include all financial services companies or all products available.